 Dog Olympics at Home

 The Olympic athlete in your family may be the one you pet in bed every night.
-Your dog can be an Olympian, even without years of preparation and dedication and the fun can begin at home.
-There is a vast array of games and activities you can play with your pooch and your dog loving friends.
+Your dog can be an Olympian, even without years of preparation and dedication, and the fun can begin at home.
+You can play a vast array of games and activities with your dog and your dog-loving friends.

 Dog Olympics at Home Game Ideas